 A variety of tickets are available depending on how many of the sites on and around the Acropolis you want to visit.

 – Another great option is the Athens Mythology Highlights tour.
 This is probably my favorite Athens tour.
-In 4 hours you will have a guided tour of the Acropolis, the Temple of Olympian Zeus, and the Ancient Agora.
+In 4 hours, you will have a guided tour of the Acropolis, the Temple of Olympian Zeus, and the Ancient Agora.
 It is great as it combines history with mythology.
-Please note that the tour doesn’t include the entrance fee which is €30 (Combo ticket) for the mentioned sites.
+Please note that the tour doesn’t include the entrance fee of €30 (Combo ticket) for the mentioned sites.
 It also includes a couple of other archaeological sites and museums that you can visit on your own the following days.

 The Acropolis Museum

-Consistently rated as one of the best museums in the world, the new Acropolis Museum with its glass walkways and panoramic city views contains a wealth of archaeological finds from the Parthenon and surrounding temples.
+Consistently rated as one of the best museums in the world, the new Acropolis Museum with its glass walkways and panoramic city views, contains a wealth of archaeological finds from the Parthenon and surrounding temples.

-The first floor covers the Archaic period, a must-see being The Moschophotos – One of the first examples of marble being used in Ancient Greek architecture, the painted marble statue depicts a man carrying a sacrificial calf.
+The first floor covers the Archaic period, a must-see being The Moschophotos – One of the first examples of marble being used in Ancient Greek architecture; the painted marble statue depicts a man carrying a sacrificial calf.

-The second floor contains the multimedia center plus a shop and restaurant whilst the piece-de-resistance is the third floor aka the top floor, from where you can enjoy panoramic views of the Acropolis and Parthenon from the huge glass panel windows whilst seeing the artifacts found at the Parthenon itself.
+The second floor contains the multimedia center plus a shop and restaurant whilst the piece-de-resistance is the third floor, aka the top floor, from where you can enjoy panoramic views of the Acropolis and Parthenon from the huge glass panel windows whilst seeing the artifacts found at the Parthenon itself.

 Explore one of the oldest neighborhoods in Athens as you wind your way up, down, and around the picturesque quintessentially Greek streets of Plaka and forget, for a moment, that you’re in the middle of Athens as the white-washed houses, snoozing cats, and blooming bougainvillea are sure to remind me of the Greek islands!

-Mostly pedestrianized, the area is full of charming restaurants and cafes, neoclassical houses, diverse souvenir shops, and superb city views along with a wealth of street art.
-Stop for a drink, snack, or meal and enjoy some people watching as you soak up the atmosphere and rest those tired legs!
+Mostly pedestrianized, the area is full of charming restaurants and cafes, neoclassical houses, diverse souvenir shops, and superb city views, along with a wealth of street art.
+Stop for a drink, snack, or meal and enjoy some people-watching as you soak up the atmosphere and rest those tired legs!
 Don’t forget your camera, and don’t hesitate to climb the steps to explore what’s around the next street corner, you won’t be disappointed.

 Continue your journey through time and history as you stroll around the ruins of the majestic Agora (not to be confused with the Roman Agora).
 This site was the commercial hub of ancient Athens, the Agora (marketplace) being the focal point of all social, economic, political, and intellectual activities containing shops, market stalls, and schools (It was here that Socrates used to lecture his students).